 Both detection and treatment of pancreatic cancer are obstructed by cancer associated fibroblast (CAFs) in the tumor microenvironment.
 Marten aims to uncover how CAFs support tumor growth and how to target supportive CAFs for therapeutic benefit, using human pancreatic tumor organoid co-culture models in the lab of prof. Peter ten Dijke (dept. CCB, LUMC).
 The PDGFRβ and TGFβ molecular signal transduction pathways are heavily involved in CAF regulation within the tumor microenvironment.
-Marten will work with Prof. Arne Östman at the Karolinska Institutet to explore promising targeting strategies of PDGFRβ and TGFβ pathway interplay in pancreatic CAFs.
+Marten worked with Prof. Arne Östman at the KI and Rudbeck laboratory of the Uppsala University in Sweden to explore promising targeting strategies of PDGFRβ and TGFβ pathway interplay in pancreatic CAFs.

 In 2019 I was awarded a Eurolife scholarship by the Directorate of Research Policy, LUMC.
 This fellowship of 7.500 euro provided me with the opportunity to join forces for 4 months with prof. Arne Östman and dr. Carina Strell at the Dept. of Oncology & Pathology, Karolinska Institutet in Stockholm and the Rudbeck laboratory of the Uppsala University in Sweden.
 Together with these tumor microenvironment experts, I set out to identify clinically relevant properties of the pancreatic tumor microenvironment.